In this explainer, we will learn how to describe the synthesis, structures, and functions of proteins.

 A summary of the structural classification of these proteins is given in Table 3 below.

 |Globular Proteins||Roughly spherical; chemically active; water soluble||Hormones, enzymes, and antibodies|

 |Fibrous Proteins||Long, regular, repeating shape; chemically stable; insoluble in water||Muscle proteins, cytoskeleton proteins, and collagen fibers|

 |Conjugated Proteins||A protein bonded to a nonprotein molecule||Hemoglobin and glycoproteins|

 Example 3: Categorizing a Protein by Structure from a Description

 Catalase is a protein containing four heme groups, and it breaks down hydrogen peroxide into water and oxygen in the body.
 Using the table provided, what group of proteins does catalase most likely belong to?

 |Structure||Compact, roughly spherical, and water soluble||Proteins with a prosthetic group||Long and insoluble with a repetitive primary structure|

-Proteins can be classified into three groups based on their structure.
-These three groups are globular, conjugated, and fibrous proteins.
+Proteins can be classified into globular and fibrous, according to their structure, or simple and conjugated, according to their composition.
 The question tells us that catalase contains “four heme groups”.
 Heme groups are not proteins and thus are considered to be prosthetic groups.